The nasopharynx is an air-containing cavity at the back of the nose, which occupies the uppermost extent of the aerodigestive tract.

 Airway: Nasopharynx acts as a conduit for air to its way to the larynx and trachea.

-Resonance: It is a part of resonating chamber for voice production.
+Resonance: It is a part of the resonating chamber for voice production.
 Nasopharyngeal obstruction and velopharyngeal incompetence produce changes in voice.

 Nasopharyngeal isthmus: It cuts off nasopharynx from oropharynx during swallowing, vomiting, gagging and speech.